-To test the validity of our 40 K EC{ground}/ β^+ estimate, we use the same calculations to estimate the experimentally-constrained (EC/ β^+) value for 22 Na decay.
-22 Na is radionuclide with a half-life of \sim 2.6 years, it occurs in nature as a low-abundance cosmogenic nuclide produced by spallation of 40 Ar and is also produced synthetically by proton irradiation for use in positron emission tomography.
-Like 40 K, it decays by electron capture and positron emission.
-The main EC- β^+ pair for 22 Na decays initially to the excited state of 22 Ne, followed by a 1.27 MeV γ emission (Figure 3; Bé et al., 2006).
+To test the validity of our 40K EC{ground}/ β^+ estimate, we use the same calculations to estimate the experimentally-constrained (EC/ β^+) value for 22Na decay.
+22Na is radionuclide with a half-life of ~2.6 years.
+It occurs in nature as a low-abundance cosmogenic nuclide produced by spallation of 40Ar and is also produced synthetically by proton irradiation for use in positron emission tomography.
+Like 40K, it decays by electron capture and positron emission.
+The main EC- β^+ pair for 22Na decays initially to the excited state of 22Ne, followed by a 1.27 MeV γ emission (Figure 3; Bé et al., 2006).
 This pair has a (EC/ β^+) of approximately 0.1 and accounts for >99.9% of the total decay.
-A second EC- β^+ pair decays directly to the ground state of 22 Na with an (EC/ β^+){ground} of \sim 0.02, but is a minor component.
-Here, we calculate the (EC/ β^+) for the main branch.
-Unlike 40 K, the dominant decay of 22 Na is the β^+ decay mode.
-This is due to the greater difference in energy between the initial and final states, as positron decay will have a greater possibility of occurring in decays with a greater mass differences between initial and final states (Emery, 1975).
-22 Na is not a perfect analogue, however it is probably the best choice that has both a tractable theoretical calculation and a wealth of experimental data which can be used readily for verification.
+A second EC- β^+ pair decays directly to the ground state of 22Na with an (EC/ β^+){ground} of ~ 0.02, but is a minor component.
+Here, we calculate the (EC/ β^+) for the main the initial and final states, as positron decay will have a greater possibility of occurring in decays with a greater mass differences between initial and final states (Emery, 1975).